KhronosGroup/OpenXR-Tutorials/tutorial/introduction.rst

 OpenXR aims to help solve the fragmentation of the XR ecosystem.
 Before the advent of OpenXR, software developers working with multiple hardware platforms had to write different code for each platform to address the different hardware.
 Each platform had its own, often proprietary, API, and deploying an existing app to a new platform required a lot of adaptation.
 Developing a new app for a new platform was even more challenging.

-And yet, in spite of their unique features, the platforms had a great many common features.
+In spite of their unique features, the platforms had a great deal in common.
 For example, most headsets had a main view seen from two slightly different perspectives.
-Most headsets had a way to track the user's head and hands or hand-controllers.
+Most had a way to track the user's head and hands or hand-controllers.
 Most had buttons, many had analogue controls like triggers or joysticks; many had haptic feedback.

 .. figure:: OpenXRBefore.png